thomasyu888/puresynapser/README.md

 # puresynapser
-This is the Synapse R client.
+This is a proof of concept Synapse R client.
 There are other iterations of the client that can be found:

 * [synapser](https://github.com/Sage-Bionetworks/synapser) - Official Synapse R package currently.
 * [rSynapseClient](https://github.com/Sage-Bionetworks/rSynapseClient) - old pure R client.
 This package has been deprecated